oscafrica/oscafrica.org-v1/src/CODE_OF_CONDUCT.md

 * Patience: You would be working with a lot of people who are unique in their own way, patience is a virtue that would go a long way for comfort.

-* Licensing: PLease adhere to licensing rules on any open source porject you get to work on under O.S.C.A.
+* Licensing: PLease adhere to licensing rules on any open source project you get to work on under O.S.C.A. <br>
 When writing an article for the OSCA blog page, do not advertise proprietary softwares or any product that is not open sourced.

 * Collaboration: "The best teamwork comes from men who are working independently toward one goal in unison." – James Cash Penney.
 You are not generally expected to complete tasks alone, reach out and get other team members involved.